aws/aws-iot-device-sdk-python-v2/samples/README.md

 ## basic discovery

-This sample intended for use directly with the [Getting Started with AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html) guide.
+This sample is intended for use directly with the [Getting Started with AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html) guide.

+## IPC with AWS IoT Greengrass to publish to AWS IoT Core

+This sample is intended to be deployed as an AWS IoT Greengrass component and it will publish MQTT messages from the device to AWS IoT Core.

+Source: `samples/ipc_greengrass.py`